adam-lafontaine/CMS/blog/posts/[010][Makefiles].md

 	$(GPP) -o $@ -c $<
 ```

-Since main.cpp now includes math.hpp its rule must be updated to reflect the dependency.
+Since main.cpp now includes math.hpp, its rule must be updated to reflect the dependency.

 ```makefile
 $(main_o): $(main_c) $(math_h)
 	@echo "\n main"
 	$(GPP) -o $@ -c $<
 ```

+Note: \$< will only return the first file in the list of dependencies so math.hpp will not be included in the compilation command.

 Create a variable to store the list of object files.